IBM-Cloud/insurance-bot-ios/README.md

 ## Running the application with the iOS simulator

-1. The iOS app on the [Cloud Insurance Bot app](https://github.com/IBM-Bluemix/insurance-bot).
+1. The iOS app depends on the [Cloud Insurance Bot app](https://github.com/IBM-Bluemix/insurance-bot).
 Make sure to deploy this app first.
 The simpler path to deploy this app is to use the [Cloud Insurance toolchain](https://github.com/IBM-Bluemix/insurance-toolchain).

 1. Ensure Carthage is installed in your environment.
 You can get the latest release [here](https://github.com/Carthage/Carthage/releases).